 |Stability||Lots of vibrations, causing the table saw to move||Very stable table saw due to its weight|

 So you can perfectly use a portable table saw for woodworking, but you have to be aware of the possible problems that this entails.
-The real correct answer to the question, “Can you use a portable table saw for woodworking”, will therefore depend on what you expect from your table saw.
+The real correct answer to the question, “Can you use a portable table saw for woodworking”, will therefore depend on what you expect from your woodworking table saw.

-As you could already understand from this article, a contractor saw is not as accurate as a cabinet saw.
+As you could already understand from this article, a portable saw is not as accurate as a cabinet saw.
 That was also the case with my table saw.
 There were a few things that prevented it from giving the desired result that I wanted.
 Many will probably put it on the Makita brand, but from experience, I know that other brands also cause problems.
 I was already able to make a few adjustments, like strengthening the fence and making a crosscut sled.
 This is already giving me much better results.
 Check out the links, so you can see how I built the fence and crosscut sled and download the free plans to build them too.

 How to build your workshop on a budget?

 Building a workshop can be daunting, filled with trial and error.
 Believe me, I’ve been in those shoes.

 But it was “The Ultimate Small Workshop” course, a gem I discovered and now endorse on Christofix.com, that provided insights unparalleled to any other.
 This expertise empowered me to invest wisely and save substantially.

 I really suggest it to all of my fellow DIYers and creators!